U9 RULES - AGES 7-9

 PLAYER EQUIPMENT - Stoney Point Soccer Club requires that players in all divisions wear soccer shoes and shin pads.

-LENGTH OF GAMES - Tykes games are 25 minutes per half & 10 minutes for half time
+LENGTH OF GAMES - U9 games are 25 minutes per half & 10 minutes for half time

 During the very hot part of soccer season, the referee may decide to break up the intervals to allow for more frequent water breaks.